-Easy removable kitchen backsplash for a tiny RV using self-adhesive wallpaper.
+Easy removable wallpaper backsplash for a tiny RV using self-adhesive wallpaper.

 We are getting down to the wire with our tiny RV renovation in Minnie.
 Just a few more projects on the inside and she will be complete.